scovetta/SIRT-1/docs/Maintainer_of_Last_Resort_Guidelines.md

 - Intermediate-maintainer migrations landed (§8.4), and dependent trees remediated per migration.

 **Function-health metrics:**
-- Disputed findings resolved by technical exchange (§5.2.1), split three ways: the maintainer persuaded us, we persuaded the maintainer, the disagreement held.
+- Disputed findings resolved by technical exchange (§5.2.1), split three ways: the maintainer persuaded us, we persuaded the maintainer, the disagreement held, alongside qualitative maintainer sentiment scores collected post-engagement.
 Watch the first count rather than setting a target for it.
 - Steward placement rate, and median time from entry to steward confirmation.
 - Engagements open past term. **Target: zero.**
 - Handback latency from verified maintainer contact to completed reclaim (§6.8).
 Target 14 days or less.